HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-Add-error-13</td>
 <td>Application will show the correct error when attempting to add a patient with a Name type only (no given or family name)</td>
 <td>Supply only a name type</td>
-<td>A Patient name must contain either a Given name or a Surname and a Name Type (EM02101)</td>
+<td>A Patient name must contain either a Given name or a Family Name and a Name Type (EM02101)</td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-Add-error-14</td>
-<td>Application will show the correct error when attempting to add a patient with a name that only contains an ‘other given’ name and a surname</td>
+<td>Application will show the correct error when attempting to add a patient with a name that only contains an ‘other given’ name and a Family Name</td>
 <td>Supply fictitious name details</td>
 <td>A user has populated other given names but not given name. <br />
 Patient given name is required when patient other given name(s) is present (EM07202)</td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-Add-error-15</td>
-<td>Application will show the correct error when attempting to add a patient with a name where the given name or surname contains special characters e.g. # @ %</td>
+<td>Application will show the correct error when attempting to add a patient with a name where the given name or Family Name contains special characters e.g. # @ %</td>
 <td>Supply fictitious name details with these characters # @ %</td>
 <td>The format of the message is invalid (EM01002)</td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-Add-error-16</td>
-<td>Application will show the correct error when attempting to add a name where the given name or surname begins with a number e.g. 1Smith</td>
+<td>Application will show the correct error when attempting to add a name where the given name or Family Name begins with a number e.g. 1Smith</td>
-<td>Supply a fictitious name with a given and/or surname beginning with a numeral</td>
+<td>Supply a fictitious name with a given and/or Family Name beginning with a numeral</td>
-<td>A Patient’s given name and surname must start with a letter of the alphabet or an apostrophe (EM02107)</td>
+<td>A Patient’s given name and Family Name must start with a letter of the alphabet or an apostrophe (EM02107)</td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-Add-error-18</td>